El-Mehdi-Dridi/Mobile-CTF-Tasks/Ktty Bang Bang/Kitty Bang Bang.md

 # Kitty Bang Bang
-in the source code we found this function
+After decompiling the APK using JADX , in the source code we found this function
 ```java
  public static final boolean onCreate$lambda$0(MainActivity this$0, View view, MotionEvent motionEvent) {
         Intrinsics.checkNotNullParameter(this$0, "this$0");